Frequently Asked Question

 What if I can’t find a clinical trial?

 Sometimes you may not be able to find a trial.
 This is because there are usually only a small number of trials running at one time and they often have strict joining criteria to keep participants safe.
 However, although you may not currently meet the criteria to take part in a trial you may for a future trial.
 Additionally there are The different stages of clinical trials that must be done to investigate a new drug.
 Phase 1 is the first stage while phase 4 is the final stage.
-1 trials not specific to osteosarcoma and Drugs that are not currently licensed for osteosarcoma but can be given when no other treatments are working. programmes which some people can take part in.
+1 trials not specific to osteosarcoma and expanded access programmes which some people can take part in.
 Your doctor can discuss these and other options with you.

 What if my cancer progresses?

 Throughout the trial, you will be closely monitored.
-If there is evidence of A disease where cells divide and grow uncontrollably and can spread to other areas of the body. progression the medical team will discuss your options with you.
+If there is evidence of cancer progression the medical team will discuss your options with you.

 Is financial support available for clinical trials?